Skip to content

 • Enabling the notifier fails explicitly when the internal bootstrap state cannot resolve a readable manifest, when the manifest launch plan has no mailbox binding, or when the current manifest-backed binding is not actionable for notifier work.

-• Unread-mail truth comes from the shared gateway mailbox facade rather than mailbox-local SQLite, while notifier cadence, readiness-gated reminder delivery, last-error bookkeeping, and durable per-poll notifier audit history remain gateway-owned state in queue.sqlite.
+• Eligible inbox truth comes from the shared gateway mailbox facade rather than mailbox-local SQLite, while notifier cadence, readiness-gated reminder delivery, last-error bookkeeping, and durable per-poll notifier audit history remain gateway-owned state in queue.sqlite.

 • Notifier audit rows now persist shared message_ref and thread_ref values instead of transport-local mailbox ids.

-• Wake-up prompts summarize the current unread snapshot and let the agent choose which unread message or messages to inspect and handle.
+• Wake-up prompts summarize the current eligible inbox snapshot and let the agent choose which message or messages to inspect and handle.

-• Each reminder includes the unread message_ref, optional thread_ref, sender context, subject, and creation timestamp for every unread message in that snapshot.
+• Each reminder includes the eligible message_ref, optional thread_ref, sender context, subject, and creation timestamp for every selected message in that snapshot.

-• If unread mail remains unchanged after an earlier reminder, later prompt-ready polls may enqueue another reminder because reminder eligibility depends on unread truth plus live prompt readiness rather than on reminder history.
+• If eligible inbox mail remains unchanged after an earlier reminder, later prompt-ready polls may enqueue another reminder because reminder eligibility depends on current mailbox truth plus live prompt readiness rather than on reminder history.

 Detailed inspection note: